 This Allies in Recovery member has been raising her granddaughter while her own daughter was dealing with Substance Use Disorder (SUD).
-The family drug court is now granting the mom more and more access to her child, but the grandparents are wary, and feel unsupported in their concerns for their granddaughter.
+The family drug court is now granting the mom more and more access to her child, but the grandparents are wary.
+Further, they feel unsupported in their concerns for their granddaughter.
 What can they do to ensure that their daughter is ready to resume her parenting role?

 This post originally appeared on our Member Site blog, where experts respond to members’ questions and concerns.
 To take advantage of our current special offer and get access to the Allies in Recovery eLearning program for families and professionals, click here.

 “…We are dealing with a person who seems to be stuck here.
-In situations when we have tried to explain how her behavior was affecting others, specifically her own child, there is a complete and total inability to see this.
+We have tried to explain how her behavior was affecting others, specifically her own child.
+But there is a complete and total inability to see this.
 She becomes angry and indignant and attempts to make us look like we don’t know what we are talking about.
 And to make it more difficult, because she appears to be doing well in her recovery, the family drug court continues to push for her to get more access to her daughter.

 While we also believe she should have more access, we want it to be safe and gradual.
 It is scary to think that her daughter’s emotional health may suffer throughout this process.
-Of course it already has, because no one is removed from a parent without having a sack full of emotional baggage leading up to the process and continuing thereafter.
+Of course it already has.
+No one is removed from a parent without having a sack full of emotional baggage.
 We just feel unsupported and are made to feel as though we don’t want mom and daughter to be reunited.
 We do want that, but only if and when mom shows she can truly function in healthy patterns.
 The responsibility is very heavy and confounding trying to figure out what is the right thing to do.”

 Dominique Simon-Levine helps to set the stage for this mother/grandmother’s next steps